tylerjcoyne/quest-submissions/Chapter 5/Day 2.md

 **3. Please fix this code (Hint: There are two things wrong):**

+_Are there only 2?!
+Maybe I went rogue._

 **Contract Interface:**
 - The Contract interface attempts to define a Resource interface & a Resource that **uses** that interface, but it's currently missing that implementation.
 It should be updated to the below.